Conference workshops

 Delivered by experienced practitioners, this session will give you the confidence to identify and effectively support children whose communication differences may otherwise go un-noticed and un-supported.

-Beyond tired: understanding Neurodivergent burnout
+Beyond tired: understanding neurodivergent burnout

 Burnout can impact a child's education, physical and emotional mental health.